School Science Lessons

 1. Fruit develops about two months after the flowering stalk has pushed up.

-The flowering stem has grown up through the middle of the false stem turned down, and started to form two rows of flowers at each node, female flowers and later male flowers.
+It has started to form two rows of flowers at each node, female flowers and later male flowers.

 The cluster of female flowers at each node will produce a hand of bananas.